-THE ORPHIC FRAGMENTS OF OTTO KERN
+THE ORPHIC FRAGMENTS

 The importance of the Orphic fragments

 Why are these fragments important?
-The Mysteries contain the deepest meaning of the ancient Greek religion known as Ællinismόs (Hellenismos, Ἑλληνισμός); they are, in truth, the heart of the religion.
-Without the Mysteries, there is no explanation of what the religion is actually about.
-These fragments reveal the story-line from which a theogony can be derived, as well as the theology which this theogony represents in symbolic form.
-In other words, without the knowledge contained in these fragments and commentary, there is inadequate information to properly understand ancient Greek religion.
+The fragments are quotations primarily from Orphic texts.
+Orpheus is the source of what are called "The Mysteries."
+The Mysteries contain the deepest meaning of the ancient Greek religion which we now call Hellenismos (Ἑλληνισμός).
+The Mysteries are, in truth, the heart of the religion.
+Without the Mysteries, there is no explanation of what the religion is actually about, for the religion depicted in various ancient histories is mostly the superficial religion of the masses.
+The Orphic fragments reveal the story-line from which a theogony can be derived, as well as hints as to the meaning of what this theogony represents in symbolic form.
+Without the knowledge contained in these fragments and commentary, there is very little information as to how to properly understand ancient Greek religion.
 While there survive texts from antiquity by theologians which address particular aspects of the religion (mostly from the Platonic philosophers), the Orphic texts quoted in these fragments are the meat behind those words.
 The entire books from which they came, were known and available in antiquity, but now only the fragments remain; they are what survives of the core, the nucleus of the theogony and theology of the Mysteries.

 pp. 137-142.